50+ Interesting Born Into Poverty Stay In Poverty Statistics

 24. The official poverty rate in the United States for 2022 was 11.5%, with 37.9 million people living in poverty. (source

-25. In 2020, there were 37.2 million people living in poverty in the U.S., almost 3.3 million more than in 2019. (source
+25. In 2020, 37.2 million people were living in poverty in the U.S., almost 3.3 million more than in 2019. (source

 26. Sub-Saharan Africa has the greatest incidence of children living in extreme poverty (40%) and the largest share of the world’s extremely poor children (71.1%). (source